cloudfoundry/diego-notes/README.md

 - the Rep shuts down when either all containers have been destroyed OR an evacuation timeout is exceeded:
 	+ in either case, the Rep ensures that any ActualLRPs associated with it are removed from `/evacuating` and that any tasks it still has running transition to `COMPLETED`.

+### Detecting Cell Failures

+Cells can fail for a variety of reasons and in a variety of ways.
+When a Cell fails Diego must respond by 1) rescuing LRPs that were running on the Cell and 2) ensuring that no new work gets scheduled on the failed Cell.

+We support handling two failure modes:

+1. When a Cell disappears

+  Cells periodically heartbeat their `CellPresence` into Consul.
+If a Cell fails to report in time it is considered lost and the Cell's LRPs are rescheduled.
+This responsibility is handled by the converger which is notified immediately by Consul (via a watch) if a Cell disappears.

+2. When a Cell fails to create new containers

+  We have seen issues crop up where a Cell may enter a bad state and consistently fail to create containers.
+These have typically been bugs in Garden.
+When this occurs existing LRPs on the Cell are likely OK, however new LRPs should not be placed on the Cell.
+This is a catastrophic failure mode when the Cell is relatively empty - as the auctioneer will consistently place work on the busted Cell.

+  To avoid this, the Rep periodically runs a self-test health check that verifies that containers and network bridges can be created.
+If this self-test health check fails repeatedly, the Rep marks it self as unavailable to perform work and informs the Auctioneer of this when providing its State.

 ## Tasks